The Colors of Easter Jelly Bean Poem Christian Activities, Printable Book

 I put the jelly bean cards around the room.
 Students find a jelly bean for each symbol on their recording sheets, write the color of the jelly bean, and count the number of crosses and write the number.

 We also make a classroom display that gives students a colorful visual to remind them of The Colors of Easter poem.
-Students paint jelly beans using condensed milk paint which gives them a shiny, glossy appearance resembling real jelly beans.
+Students paint jelly beans using condensed milk paint (add 2 drops of food coloring to a small amount of condensed milk) which gives them a shiny, glossy appearance resembling real jelly beans.
 These jelly beans are then hung around a printable version of the poem.